Dasharo/docs/docs/certification/overview.md

 # Dasharo Certification Program

-Our commitment to long-term maintenance and transparent validation lead us to creation of Dasharo Certification Program (DCP).
+Our commitment to long-term maintenance and transparent validation lead us to creation of Dasharo Certification Program.
 We would like to recognize that without strict project management, hardware integration and validation procedures maintaining significant number of hardware targets would be impossible.